 Support for a wide variety of devices including many serial devices, ethernet controllers and FLASH memories.
 There is also support for PCMCIA, USB and PCI interconnects.

-A fully featured TCP/IP stack implementing IP, IPv6, ICMP, UDP and TCP over ethernet.
-Support for SNMP, HTTP, TFTP and FTP are also present.
+A fully featured TCP/IP stack implementing IP, IPv6, ICMP, UDP and TCP over ethernet and serial interfaces.
+Support for SNMP, HTTP, TFTP, PPP and FTP is also present.

 The RedBoot ROM monitor is an application that uses the eCos HAL for portability.
 It provides serial and ethernet based booting and debug services during development.